-(a) Maturity dates of the face value of our debt assume the put options on 1.5% Convertible Debentures, 7.45% Notes and the Zero Coupon Convertible Debentures will be exercised in May 2006, April 2007 and May 2008, respectively.
+(a) Maturity dates of the face value of our debt assume the put options on the 1.5% Convertible Debentures, the 7.45% Notes and the Zero Coupon Convertible Debentures will be exercised in May 2006, April 2007 and May 2008, respectively.

-At June 30, 2005, we had no variable rate debt and as such interest expense had no exposure to changes in interest rates.
+At September 30, 2005, we had no variable rate debt and as such interest expense had no exposure to changes in interest rates.
 However, a large part of our cash investments would earn commensurately higher rates of return if interest rates increase.
-Using June 30, 2005 cash investment levels, a one percent increase in interest rates would result in approximately \$8.1 million of additional interest income per year.
+Using September 30, 2005 cash investment levels, a one percentage point change in interest rates would result in a corresponding change in interest income of approximately \$5.1 million per year.